Announcements

 Based on what I’ve discovered during my planning, it’s evident that there are very few topics left to cover out of the essentials for the Photoshop Certification Test.
 At this point in time, it’s better to have everyone practice the skills consistently to strengthen them until they become second nature.
 As such, the remaining exercises for each week will consist of various activities designed to bolster the skills we’ve already covered.
 This should be seen as a practical review of sorts, and no one should be unable to complete these assignments if you’ve been doing all the previous work.

 Some students, based on their documented individual needs that have either been discussed with me or imparted upon me in some other way will be getting alternative assignments to practice skills that are still relevant to the class and the goal, albeit in a different way.
+These are now being prepared as of 02/24.
+Apologies for the delay.

 DA I Students